Post Updated on September 10, 2021

-Within the wheel that you see above, you’ll rank the different areas of your life on a scale of 1-10 based on how satisfied you feel with them.
+Within the wheel that you see above, you’ll rank the different areas of your life on a scale of 1-10 based on how satisfied you feel with them (these are related to the seven pillars of self-care).
 You’ll be ranking the following areas of your life:

-- Mental Health – the quality of your thoughts, level of positivity, attitude toward the world
+- Mental – the quality of your thoughts, level of positivity, attitude toward the world

-- Home – the level of comfort in your living space, cleanliness/tidiness, organization
+- Environmental (space) – the level of comfort in your living space, cleanliness/tidiness, organization

-- Spiritual/Personal Growth – connecting with yourself or a higher power, learning new skills
+- Spiritual – connecting with yourself or a higher power, learning new skills, personal growth

 At the end of the exercise, your wheel might look a little like this: